monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

 - Keywords: None
 - Type: Zone In Cave
 - Found In:
-  - Archimedes - Archimedes V-a - Savanna
+  - Savanna
-  - Archimedes - Archimedes V-a - Outpost
+  - Outpost
-  - Verne - Verne II - Mountains
+  - Mountains
-  - Celebrai - Celebrai II - Frozen Plains
+  - Frozen Plains
-  - Eridani - Eridani IV - Coniferous Forest
+  - Forest
-  - Bohr - Bohr II - Outpost
+  - Outpost
 - Description:
   - This is the base for the Cora Dungeon
   - Big side room and huge main cavern perfect for the heatleaches
 - Spawns
   - Random Terrormorph
-  - 50 x heatleaches
+  - 10 x heatleaches

 ## Cave (OEAF010)
 Large Group Outpost Cave, will generate a large spacer force and themed boss chest.